Tony-Btian/SkyPulseUAV/README.md

 - **Real-Time Decision Making**: Features real-time data processing for immediate and accurate responses in dynamic environments.
 - **Advanced Stability and Control**: Employs sophisticated algorithms to maintain UAV balance and manoeuvrability, even in adverse conditions.
 - **Seamless Hardware Integration**: Designed for compatibility with diverse UAV platforms, enhancing their utility in various field applications.
-- **Open Source Community Driven**: SkyPulseUVA thrives on collaborative innovation, inviting contributions from developers, engineers, and UAV enthusiasts worldwide.
+- **Open Source Community Driven**: SkyPulseUAV thrives on collaborative innovation, inviting contributions from developers, engineers, and UAV enthusiasts worldwide.

 ### Be Part of the Change
 We call on the global community to join us in advancing UAV technology for critical missions.
-Your expertise and insights are invaluable in evolving SkyPulseUVA to meet the challenges of today and tomorrow.
+Your expertise and insights are invaluable in evolving SkyPulseUAV to meet the challenges of today and tomorrow.

 ### Connect and Collaborate